DataBeaver/trimps-tools/README.txt

   diverse and advanced.
 This option is relatively safe to use even if you have no clue what the following ones are for.

+-a, --accuracy
+  Set the accuracy of calculations.
+Roughly corresponds to the number of significant bits in damage values.
+Affects other numbers to a varying degree.
+Higher accuracy will make the program run slower.

 -w, --workers
   Set the number of worker threads to use